linode/docs/docs/guides/tools-reference/linux-package-management/apt-package-manager/index.md

 modified: 2022-01-31
 modified_by:
   name: Linode
-title: "How to Use APT to Manage Packages in Debian and Ubuntu"
+title: "Using APT to Manage Packages in Debian and Ubuntu"
-h1_title: "Using APT to Manage Packages in Debian and Ubuntu"
+title_meta: "How to Use APT to Manage Packages in Debian and Ubuntu"
-enable_h1: true
 aliases: ['/guides/using-apt-package-manager/']
 ---